Centenary Scholarship Programme for TU Dublin Masters Students is now closed.

 - Once scholarship awards are issued, students must accept this offer by the specified method within two weeks of the notification being distributed by the committee.
 It is the student’s responsibility to formally accept the scholarship offer, a non-response will be considered as declining the offer

 - The scholarship offered will cover 50% of the published fees.
-Recipients of the scholarship must pay the balance of the fees in full prior to registration in DIT.
+Recipients of the scholarship must pay the balance of the fees in full prior to registration in TU Dublin.
 Recipients who require an entry visa must make this payment prior to applying for their visa

-- This scholarship is not eligible to be combined with any other tuition scholarship offered by DIT
+- This scholarship is not eligible to be combined with any other tuition scholarship offered by TU Dublin

 - Applicants must be from the country specified in the advertisement, be currently domiciled in that country, and classified as non-EU for tuition fee and application purposes

-- Students awarded a scholarship must commit to attending DIT events where required.
+- Students awarded a scholarship must commit to attending TU Dublin events where required.
 Students must also agree to participate in student panels, focus groups, write blogs, and partake in other activities as requested by the International Office for promotional purposes

 - A student who withdraws, cancels or becomes inactive, enrols less than full-time, is suspended, or dismissed from the Institute will lose his/her scholarship eligibility.
 A student who takes such a status due to medical reasons may appeal in writing to Director of Student Services to have his/her scholarship reinstated.
 The appeal must be submitted with supporting documentation, such as a letter from a doctor.
 In such a case, for there to be a possibility for reinstatement, a student’s leave from the Institute cannot exceed two consecutive semesters